Kishimotovn/PWWeather-Android/README.md

 - Local storage with Room for faster data load.
 - Async using coroutines with scope and lifecycle awareness.
 - UI Data binding.
-- Live Data + Retrofit custom Call Adapter
+- Swipe to delete.
-- Dependencies Injection with Dagger
+- Dependencies Injection with Dagger.
-- [In Progress] Multiple Unit System in app (metric/imperial)
+- Multiple Unit System in app (metric/imperial).
-- [In Progress] Location local time (that sync with device time as well)
+- Location local time (that sync with device time as well).
-- [In Progress] Weather forecast with images
+- Weather forecast with images.
-- [In Progress] Dynamic Weather description
+- Dynamic Weather description.

+## Implementation Highlights:

+- Use of kotlin new features such as Result class, Enum class, class extensions for faster and better syntax.
+- Custom databinding adapters.
+- Life cycle awareness coroutines with the new liveData { emit() } syntax.
+- Databinding with ObservableFields.
+- Room implementation with DAOs and dependency injections.
+- Custom JSON adapter for mochi with date formats.
+- Design is adapted to Android, but still share familiarity with the iOS version.

 ## Features that could be done if had more time: